-The Cité Immersive Vikingis a first-of-its-kind cultural venue in the Paris region, where visitors can discover the incredible history of the Vikings through a fun experience accessible to all.
+The Cité Immersive Vikingis a new cultural venue in the Paris region, where visitors can discover the incredible history of the Vikings through a fun experience accessible to all.
 Here at the editorial office, fans of history and innovative experiences, we’ve tried it out: we tell you all about it.

-Cité Immersive Viking: a large-scale multisensory experience
+Immersive Viking City: a large-scale multisensory experience

 Immersive Viking City, our opinion